matthiaskoenig/sbmlsim/docs/notebooks/simjson.rst

 .. parsed-literal::

-    WARNING:root:For a single simulation the mean is the actual simulation
+    WARNING:root:For a single simulation the mean returns the single simulation